ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 2. Create a {{site.data.keyword.vmwaresolutions_short}} Shared virtual data center instance using the {{site.data.keyword.Bluemix_notm}} console.
 3. Review a Terraform template that will be used to configure and create resources in the virtual data center (VDC).
 4. Use the {{site.data.keyword.bplong_notm}} service to run the Terraform template and:
-    - Modify the provided Edge Gateway to add firewall and SNAT rules.
+    - With each virtual data center instance, an Edge Gateway is provided with five external IP addresses.
+Add firewall and SNAT rules to the gateway.
-    - Add a network and configure to the Edge Gateway.
+    - Add a network and configure it to the Edge Gateway.
     - Provision a virtual machine instance in the virtual data center.

 ## Before you begin